I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 Is Mindful Gray a warm or cool color?

 Technically speaking Mindful is a warm paint color.
 However, it has the perfect balance of cool tones that prevent it from getting too warm.
 That is the bluish undertone hard at work for ya.
+If you were to compare it to a cool-toned gray, you would see how warm it is in comparison.

 Then you have the greige undertone working hard to keep the color from looking too cool.
 Everyone here is working hard to create the perfect neutral gray stunner.